TheRockYT/FileShareServer/README.md

 FileShareServer is a simple file sharing server written in Kotlin.
 It is designed to be used in a local network.

+## Prerequisites

+- Java 17 or higher installed on you host computer.

 ## How to use FileShareServer?

 1. Download the latest release from the releases page.